louispool/deskpi-super6c/roles/opensearch-dashboards-install/README.md

 ## Synopsis

 This role assumes the following:
-   - A namespace for the OpenSearch deployment is created.
+   - A namespace for the OpenSearch deployment has already been created.
    - The OpenSearch server is installed and running and the OpenSearch REST API is accessible via the property `opensearch_rest_api`.

 This role does the following: